timZurichLoaf/timZurichLoaf.github.io/_posts/2024-10-31-linear-selective-reduction.md

 The numbered edges expedite the check of the edges subsumed by others, bringing down the complexity from $O(m^2)$ to $O(m)$.

-The check of vertices belonging to exactly one edge requires at least the maintenance of a min-heap sorting vertices by the number of edges they appear, therefore adding another factor of $O(log(n))$.
+The check of vertices belonging to exactly one edge requires at least the maintenance of a min-heap sorting vertices by the number of edges they appear, therefore adding another factor of $log(n)$.